-This is done in a three-pronged approach:
+This is done in a four-pronged approach:

 Education: One-day housing justice institutes and a one-year housing justice cohort along with other initiatives that are educational in nature such as bus tours, workshops, course work, and speaking engagements serving to connect congregations with key staff, affordable housing developers, visualize community assets, as well as to be familiar with biblical land use principles, US and local affordable housing policies, and best practices to end homelessness.